COURSE SYLLABUS

 SYNOPSIS

-This academic course is tailored to doctoral students who aim to craft meticulously designed research projects in the sciences.
+This academic course is tailored to doctoral students who have strong ambitions to craft meticulously designed research projects in the sciences.
 It delves into diverse methodologies and research design strategies, emphasizing their effectiveness and drawbacks when employed independently or in combination.
 This course also encourages systematic and reflective research practices while also affording students opportunities to apply diverse research techniques to their research interests.

 Intended for doctoral students who have finished two years of coursework, this seminar commences with pivotal themes in research design, including concept formation, case selection, and comparison.
 Moreover, it explores data collection techniques, covering ethnography, archival research, interviews, focus groups, survey research, and experimental design.
 The course also addresses pragmatic considerations when composing a dissertation prospectus, culminating with students showcasing their research designs.

 Ultimately, this academic sequence endeavors to guide students through the development of their dissertation prospectus.
-Prior to enrolling in the course, students should have a distinct research topic in mind and utilize the coursework to refine their ideas into a comprehensive dissertation prospectus.
+Prior to enrolling in the course, students should have a distinct research topic in mind and utilize the coursework to refine their ideas into a comprehensive dissertation prospectus that will represent the culmination of this thinking process.

 LEARNING OUTCOMES